theodore-gallao/ItemPickerView/README.md

 ### ItemPickerView
 Appearance properties of `ItemPickerView`.

-#### Gradient Width
-The width of the left and right gradients, default `100`.
+**Gradient Width** - The width of the left and right gradients, default `100`.
 Set to 0 to remove gradients.
 ``` swift
 self.itemPickerView.gradientWidth = 100
 ```

-#### Gradient Color
-The color of the left and right gradients, default `UIColor.black`.
+**Gradient Color** - The color of the left and right gradients, default `UIColor.black`.
 Ideally, set this to the same value as itemPickerView.backgroundColor.
 ``` swift
 self.itemPickerView.gradientColor = UIColor.black
 ```